Why Establishing Paternity is Important

 If the mother wants to establish paternity for her child, she may fill out a Declaration in Support of Establishing Paternity (PDF) » | en Español (PDF) » with or without the father’s voluntary acknowledgment.

-Mothers applying for public assistance can complete this form at their local Department of Human Services (DHS) » or child support office.
-DHS or the Oregon Child Support Program will be in contact after receiving the affidavit to discuss the next steps necessary for establishing paternity.
+Mothers applying for public assistance can complete this form at their local Oregon Department of Human Services (ODHS) » or child support office.
+ODHS or the Oregon Child Support Program will be in contact after receiving the affidavit to discuss the next steps necessary for establishing paternity.

 If the alleged father does not believe he is the biological parent, the Oregon Child Support Program will help with genetic testing to determine whether he is or not.
 These genetic tests are simple, accurate, and will determine if the man tested has the genetic markers required to be the biological father.